McAllister-Beaver House

-The McAllister-Beaver House is an historic, American home that is located in Bellefonte, Centre County, Pennsylvania.
+The McAllister-Beaver House is an historic home that is located in Bellefonte, Centre County, Pennsylvania, United States.

 The house was added to the National Register of Historic Places in 1982.

 History and architectural features

 Built circa 1850, this historic structure is a large, two-story, five-bay, rectangular, limestone building, which measures forty-two feet, four inches across and thirty-four feet, two inches, deep.
 Designed in the Georgian style, it has a low pitch, gable roof and a center hall plan interior.
 A rear kitchen ell was added in 1913.
 It was home to two prominent residents: Hugh N. McAllister, one of the founders of the Pennsylvania State University, and Gov. James A. Beaver.

-The house was added to the National Register of Historic Places in 1982.